 - For Elasticsearch versions before 5.0: Make sure you have Shield enabled.

 Narrow your deployments by name, ID, or choose from several other filters.
 To customize your view, use a combination of filters, or change the format from a grid to a list.

 - From your deployment menu, go to the Kibana page.

 Enabling Kibana provides you with an endpoint URL, where you can access Kibana.
 It can take a short while to provision Kibana right after you click Enable, so if you get an error message when you first click the endpoint URL, wait a bit and try again.

-For Elasticsearch 2.4 and later: Reporting is available in Elastic Cloud and enables you generate reports that contain Kibana dashboards, visualizations, and saved searches.
+For Elasticsearch 2.4 and later: Reporting is available in Elasticsearch Service and enables you generate reports that contain Kibana dashboards, visualizations, and saved searches.
 For more information, see getting started with reporting.